Emergent complex quantum networks in continuous-variables non-Gaussian states: The effect of non-Gaussian operations on Emergent Networks

-This result also imposes another important conclusion: to induce non-Gaussian effects in vast cluster states, one must subtract photons in many different nodes.
-However, in Appendix \ref{compSP}, we argue how the complexity of this problem effectively makes it computationally very hard to simulate.
-From a physical point of view, one would subtract these photons by coupling a tiny amount of light from each node, in which we want to subtract, into an auxiliary mode.
+We also arrive at another important conclusion: to induce non-Gaussian effects in vast cluster states, one must subtract photons in many different nodes.
+However, in Appendix \ref{compSP}, we argue how the complexity of this problem effectively makes it computationally hard to simulate.
+From a physical point of view, one would subtract these photons by coupling a tiny amount of light from the subtracting nodes, into an auxiliary mode.
 Then we need photon detectors on these auxiliary modes to fire at the same time.
-Already at this state preparation stage, we see connections to Gaussian boson sampling \cite{PhysRevLett.119.170501}, where it is shown that simulating the clicks of photon detectors mounted on a sufficiently complicated Gaussian states is computationally intractable.
-Similarly, there is also a direct connection to the hardness of sampling continuous variables on a photon subtracted state \cite{PhysRevA.96.062307}
+We can notice the connections to Gaussian boson sampling \cite{PhysRevLett.119.170501,PhysRevA.99.053816}, where it is shown that simulating the clicks of photon detectors mounted on a sufficiently complicated Gaussian states is computationally intractable.
+Similarly, there is also a direct connection to the hardness of sampling continuous variables on a photon subtracted state \cite{PhysRevA.96.062307}.

-On a mathematical level, the problem at the basis of the computational complexity of these sampling problems is the problem of finding perfect matchings \cite{deshpande2021quantum}.
+On a mathematical level, the problem at the basis of the computational complexity of these sampling problems is finding perfect matchings \cite{deshpande2021quantum}.
 As we argue in detail in Appendix \ref{compSP}, the problem of finding all perfect matchings also appears when constructing the emergent network of photon-number correlations.
 Hence, fully simulating such networks in detail is only possible when many photons are subtracted in many modes.

-Yet, when large states with photons subtracted in various modes are created in experiments, the measurement and analysis of emergent correlations networks may well turn out to be an important tool to characterise such states.
+Yet, when large states with photons subtracted in various modes are created in experiments, the measurement and analysis of emergent correlation networks may well turn out to be an important tool to characterise such states.
 Note that the same type of photon-number correlations have been used to benchmark computationally intractable Gaussian boson sampling experiments \cite{Zhong1460,zhong2021phaseprogrammable}.